-So we come to the same place we did with Job.
-This psalm isn’t about being without sin, but rather it is a heartfelt and important crying out to the Lord.
-As Job did.
+And so we come to the same place as we did with Job.
+This psalm isn’t about claiming to have no sin.
+Rather it is a heartfelt and important crying out to the Lord (as Job did).

 This is so important for us to wrestle with.
-Jesus was without sin.
-And in His anguish this cry ripped from Him.
+Jesus was without sin, and in anguish this cry rips from Him.

-Because while death did grip Jesus for a moment, it did not reign.
-He conquered death and won the victory!
+While death did grip Jesus for a moment, it did not reign.
+He conquered death at Calvary and won the victory!